Quickstart¶

 There are two kinds of covariate time series in Darts:

-• past_covariates are series not necessarily known ahead of the forecast time.
-Those can for instance represent things that have to be measured and are not known upfront.
-Models do not use the future values of past_covariates when making forecasts.
+are series not necessarily known ahead of the forecast time.
+They can for instance represent things that have to be measured and are not known upfront.
+Models do not use future values ofpast_covariates

 The covariates you provide can be longer than necessary.
-Darts will try to be smart and slice them in the right way for forecasting the target, based on the time indexes of the different series.
+Darts’s model will automatically handle the extraction of relevant time frames for you!
 You will receive an error if your covariates do not have a sufficient time span, though.

 [37]: